Verified

 Why Alana Stern chose to be in the helping profession

-After 20 years in education as a teacher and remedial reading specialist, I grew tired of watching my smartest and most creative students struggle to focus, get organized, and reach their true potential.
-I originally certified as an ADHD coach to add another tool to my professional toolkit, but what I learned along the way changed my own life.
-At the time, I was undiagnosed myself, carrying far too much on my plate and moving quickly toward serious burnout.
-Understanding ADHD did not just help me support my students more effectively, it helped me finally understand myself.
+I originally trained as an ADHD coach to add to my professional educational toolkit, but what I learned there changed my own life.
+At the time, I was undiagnosed myself, overwhelmed, with way too much on my plate and and heading toward serious burnout.

 Alana Stern's approach